 Hire your Design-Build team first!
 Ideally, you want to be working with your team before you buy the land, so they can help you select the perfect lot.
-In addition to general location, which is probably your main consideration, you’ll need to assess how suitable the lot is for building, what utilities are available and how is the property going to be accessed.
+In addition to the general location, which is probably your primary consideration, you’ll need to assess how suitable the lot is for building, what utilities are available, and how the property is going to be accessed.
 The zoning rules of the area will determine what kind of home can be built on the land, which could hamper your dream design.
-Beyond that, professionals can asses site opportunities like views, sunlight, shadows, etc. If you are going the traditional route, hire an architect to help you with all the above.
+Beyond that, professionals can asses the site opportunities like views, sunlight, shadows, etc. If you are going the traditional route, hire an architect to help you with all the above.

 The assessment phase is crucial for any project, regardless of the size.
 It begins with your team learning about you and your needs, goals, and budget.
-Architects and engineers start architectural, structural, mechanical and electrical assessments.
-While the design team gathers this critical information, surveyors perform a field assessment to define key parameters like codes, topography, climate and on-site resources.
+Architects and engineers start architectural, structural, mechanical, and electrical assessments.
+While the design team gathers this critical information, surveyors perform a field assessment to define critical parameters like codes, topography, climate, and on-site resources.

 With all the above information, your team will be able to set the scope of work and start developing your vision.

 At this stage, your team has a solid understanding of your needs, budget, job site, and overall requirements of the project.
 Next, the project manager will sit down with the architectural and construction teams to value engineer cost savings into the design.
 Here is where Design-Build differs from other construction methods.
 Architects work on the same team, under the same contract, with the engineers and builders.
 All key members come together to create a holistic design.